jdw004/kattis/README.md

 A collection of my accepted solutions from [open.kattis.com](https://open.kattis.com/), written in Python or C++.

 - ✅ Solutions
-- 📝 Notes or observations (if its a tough problem)
+- 📝 Notes or observations (if it's a tough problem)